Madadog/three_osc/README.md

 3. Load it into your preferred LV2 host (Ardour, Carla, LMMS) and have fun.

 ## Tips and Tricks
+*
 * The Ladder and RC filter models are both capable of self-resonance at resonance >= 9.0.
 Set drive below 1 and sweep the filters very slowly for a 'harmonic snap' effect.
-* Setting octave detune to -0.0028 gives almost perfect fifths.
+* Setting octave detune to -0.0028 gives near perfect fifths.
 0.0342 gives near perfect major thirds.

 ## Why did you make this?
 * I'm currently migrating from LMMS to Ardour.
 Surge and ZynAddSubFx are great synths, but...
     * Controls are spread out over multiple tabs / screens.
     * Surge is a little bit aggressive.
     * Sometimes you want to quickly make simple and predictable sounds.
-* The original Triple Oscillator solves these problems, but has issues of its own:
+* The original Triple Oscillator mostly solves these problems, but has issues of its own:
     * A bit loud.
     * Volume envelope is optional.
     * No phase randomness.
-    * No bandlimited wave generation.
+    * Originally had no bandlimited wave generation.

 ## TODO
+* Find a compromise between biquad filter clicking and allowable envelope steepness (i.e. replace filter with the LMMS default lowpass filter, but force cutoff above ~25 Hz to stop DC spikes)
 * Portamento
 * Bandpass and highpass filter modes for biquad filter
-* Independent attack slope for ADSR envelopes
 * Rescale resonance control max from 10.0 to 1.0
-* Adjust ladder filter cutoff range so it's more consistent with the other filters
-* Group controls in LV2 UI
-* Add amplitude modulation
 * Add vibrato control / LFO
 * PWM
 * Stereo
 * Figure out how many controls can fit on the UI before Ardour adds a scroll bar
 * Reduce super voices / optimize (switch to zynaddsubfx unison/chorus effect?)
 * User-friendly envelope declicking
-* Generate wavetables with FFT, at compile time, rather than at load time.
+* Generate wavetables at constant length with FFT at compile time, not at load time.
 * Only generate unique wavetables when necessary (i.e. every third note, and only when harmonic count changes)
 * Adjust more knobs to sensible values / defaults
 * Add presets that make the synth look good (current idea: reimplement/extend patches from MDA jx10, which are unreasonably nice)